vercel/next.js/docs/basic-features/typescript.md

 ---
 description: Next.js supports TypeScript by default and has built-in types for pages and the API.
-You can get started with Next.js and TypeScript here.
+You can get started with TypeScript in Next.js here.
 ---

 # TypeScript